work-rjkashyap/design-system-react-with-tailwind-css/README.md

 - Document brand-specific overrides in `brands.css`.
 This is the right place for CSS driven by `data-brand`.
 - When you introduce new tokens, expose them via CSS `var(--token-name)` values to keep Tailwind and plain CSS in sync.
 - `src/components/ui/button.tsx` now supports `leadingIcon`/`trailingIcon` props that size icons automatically for `sm|md|lg` buttons.
 Pass any `ReactNode` (usually a Lucide icon).
+- Motion-aware wrappers are available via `MotionButton` and `MotionCard`.
+Consume them directly or lean on the exported `motionTokens` if you need custom Framer Motion transitions.
 - The `ModeToggle` example (`src/components/mode-toggle.tsx`) demonstrates how to pair the Button icon slots with `lucide-react` icons and a dropdown menu for theme selection.

 ## Linting and Formatting